laqul/laqul/README.md

 Dashboard with a basic features developed with Quasar Framework

 ### Client-Backend
-PHP script that allows to secure store the API client-id and client-secret and manage the OAUTH2 authentication and refresh tokens process
+PHP script that allows securely storing the API client-id and client-secret and managing the OAUTH2 authentication and refresh tokens process